pranayakhadgi/blackberry-legacy/README.md

 ## The Experiment

 The idea was simple: use a legacy BlackBerry Z10 as a minimal productivity workspace by offloading all computation to a Java HTTP server running on my laptop.
 In a simple sense, I wanted to make a dumb phone for a good digital detox.
-The phone would act purely as a thin web client—no apps, no distractions, just a simple interface for checklists and curated resources.
+The phone would act purely as a simple interface for simple tasks such as to-do list, navigation, music player and if possible, have a terminal interface to try mobile programming.

 ### What Works